kobajgenti/kjgenti-final_project/README.md

    - Research actual custom plate proportions in Georgia
    - Investigate and clean outlier data
    - Develop more robust data validation processes
+   - Plan a more optimized data export strategy for the next phase

 ### Detailed Analysis and Visualization